 The new GDPR is a bitch.
 Apologies for the language, but there is no other way to put it.

 The GDPR works on an “opt-in” basis, which is to say a website may only collect personal information from visitors if the visitor gives his or her permission.
-Put another way, when you visit a site based in the EU, the first page will consist of a pop-up that explains what information the site wishes to collect and how it will be used.
+Put another way, when you visit a site hosted in the EU, the first page will consist of a pop-up that explains what information the site wishes to collect and other policies.
 The visitor must then check a set of boxes giving permission for the information collection or rejecting it.
 The problem is “personal information” includes such minor bits of information as IP addresses.

-As you know by now, the regulatory framework issued by the FCC establishing net neutrality has been quashed by…the FCC.
+As you know by now, the FCC has terminated the regulatory framework establishing net neutrality.
 Why?
 Democrats are in favor of net neutrality while Republicans are not.
 With Republicans controlling the federal government, the new FCC board voted to abolish its own regulation.
 As a business owner, you will eventually pay more for your site to load quickly for viewers.
 For consumers, the bad news is the web will likely move to a fee-based access system where you pay a certain amount to watch videos, a certain amount to access email, and so on.

 Anyone suggesting the abolishment of net neutrality is good for consumers should be slapped upside the head immediately.
 If there is good news in this area, the changes aren’t likely to happen in 2018 as voter outrage may compel Congress to pass a law on net neutrality while larger companies such as Netflix will challenge the FCC’s right to terminate the regulation in court.

-As for 2019, well we’ll just have to see how things play out.
+As for 2019, well, we’ll have to see how things play out.

 Happy New Years to you and yours.
 Feel free to contact me if you have any questions regarding the above subjects.